ePages-de/epages-docs/apps/app-tutorial-php.md

 Simply sign up [here](http://www.epages.cloud/developer/) for a free account.

-### Create a private app
+### Create an app

-In order to create an app, to test it and to submit it to the App & Theme Store, you have to [create a private app](page:apps-create).
+In order to create an app, to test it and to submit it to the App Store, you have to [create an app](page:apps-create).

 After choosing a name to your liking, you need to set the **Application Callback URL** to your publicly available PHP script (e.g. `https://crazytoppingapp.com/callback.php`), which we will implement later.

 {% callout info Note: %}
-We allow HTTP Application Callback URLs for private apps, but you need to provide an HTTPS URL once you want to submit the app to the App Store.
+We allow HTTP Application Callback URLs for apps, but you need to provide an HTTPS URL once you want to submit the app to the App Store.
 {% endcallout %}

 Once you are done with that, the detail page will show your client credentials.